null-loop/line-down/README.md

 ```
 <h1>This is awesome</h1>
 ```
-A cmd-line version and a gulp wrapper are in the works, but are little way off.
+A cmd-line version and a gulp wrapper are in the works, but are a little way off.

 ### Working with the source